SorawitChok/Neural-Network-from-scratch-in-Cpp/README.md

 **Linear layer**

 The Linear layer or fully connected layer is also inherited from the Layer class.
-The Linear class constructor require the number of input and output neuron to create its instance.
-Then according to these number its weights and bias will be create accordingly.
+The Linear class constructor requires the number of input and output neurons to create its instance.
+Then according to these numbers, its weights and bias will be created.

 ```cpp
 class Linear : public Layer